shashidhar-kittur/FIR-sahayak/README.md

 ## 🔍 Prerequisites

-Before diving into the Llama2 Medical Bot, ensure your system meets the following requirements:
+Before you start using the FIR Chatbot, ensure that your system meets the following requirements:

 - Python 3.6 or higher
 - Required Python packages (install via pip):